nestjsplus/test-auth-chapter-sample/README.md

 $ npm install @nest/jwt passport-jwt
 ```

+The `@nest/jwt` package (see more [here](https://github.com/nestjs/jwt)) is a utility package that helps with JWT manipulation.
+The `passport-jwt` is the Passport package that implements JWT authentication.

 #### Define API module and routes

 Now let's define a Module with a Controller to handle our API routes.
 We'll call this our `ApiModule`, and we'll prefix all of its route paths with `/api`.